needkofea/kofea.shell/README.md

 This branch serves as the ki repo for the dot files.

+ki version - Use the latest available version on the `main` branch.

 ## TODO
 1. Each individual script under desktop should be its own module.
 2. Fully migrate old dotfile configuration into modules.